yunkewang/Coursera_PracticalMachineLearning/README.md

 # Coursera_PracticalMachineLearning
-Project of the Practical Machine Learning course
+###Project of the Practical Machine Learning course
+The goal of this project is to predict the manner in which people did the exercise.